The Best Burgers in Manhattan, According to Our National Burger Critic

 9. Chargrilled burger with Roquefort cheese

-I'm going to start with the burger review (second Bloomfield/Friedman place in a row!), and then tell a story.
+I'm going to start with the burger review and then tell a story.
 I shouldn't like this burger at all.
 I don't like brioche buns, and yet this bun is somehow a superior, softer, less sweet brioche clone.
 I don't like blue cheese on burgers, and yet the Roquefort is subtle and soft enough not to overpower everything else.
 I don't like grilled giant burgers, and here is a half pound of grilled smoky, salty, fatty beef suet, brisket, sirloin, and short rib nearly falling apart with its grind.
 The only reason this burger doesn't move higher on my list is because all of those rich umami flavors aren't balanced by any real acid.
 And yet, it's so good that it almost doesn't matter.
 Anyway, here's the overhyped story!

 Once, 10 years ago, a friend of mine who lived around the corner from The Spotted Pig (and was a regular) managed to get us into the famous third floor to hang out.
 As I was walking up the stairs, Chelsea Clinton was walking down.
 Sitting around a table drinking wines I didn't understand, I commented on the Nas song playing.
 An older man bantered with me about the song, and which album was best.
 Like any 24-year-old, I spoke with absolute undeserved confidence and made at least three audacious claims I couldn't back up or verify.
 When he politely excused himself and left, my friend turned to me and said, "Did you know who that was?"

 "No," I said.
 "Who?"

 "Ken Friedman," she said.
 "The owner.
 He's friends with Nas."
 She looked around, and then back at me, disappointed.
 "Now we need to go."